 Toggle: English / Spanish

-This is poisoning from eating or swallowing plastic casting resin.
+Plastic casting resins are liquid plastics, such as epoxy.
+Poisoning can occur from swallowing plastic casting resin.
 Resin fumes may also be poisonous.

 Epoxy poisoning; Resin poisoning